 She’s an award-winning novelist and a TEDx speaker.

 You might recognise her brilliant talk ‘We should all be feminists’, as it was sampled in Beyonce’s track ‘Flawless’.
-Not to mention she was announced as the face of Boots No7 in October 2016.
+Not to mention she’s also currently the face of Boots No7.
 In short: she’s AWESOME.

 2. Yusra Mardini

-Though she didn’t win a medal, Yusra hit the headlines during the Rio Olympics in 2016 as an athlete with an incredible story.
+Though she didn’t win a medal, Yusra hit the headlines during the Rio Olympics last year as an athlete with an incredible story.
 Originally from Syria, Yusra escaped along with her sister on a boat heading to Greece.
 Part way into the journey, the motor died.
 Yusra, her sister and another woman swam for three hours to pull the boat into shore.

 3. Mae Carol Jemison

 Dr Jemison was the first African-American female astronaut.
 And if that wasn’t enough of an achievement, she’s a qualified M.D who’s previously worked in the Peace Corps as the area medical officer for Sierra Leone and Liberia, as a Professor-at-large for Cornell University and is currently Principal of the 100YSS Foundation.
 Plus, she was the first real astronaut to appear in an episode of Star Trek (TNG episode “Second Chances”).
 She’s cool AF basically.

 4. Lizzie Valesquez

 You may not recognise her name, but you’ll have probably seen her face after her photo was used in a body-shaming meme.
 In 2006 She was dubbed the “World’s Ugliest Woman”, but far from letting this stop her, she’s used her voice to help spread messages of positivity - speaking out against bullying.
 A genuinely motivational speaker whose TEDx talk (“How do you define yourself?”) is well worth a listen.